Last Updated on March 26, 2022 by Andrew Culture

 Before we had set off I couldn’t quite figure out how to stow the feed tube for the hydropack bladder, so I left it hanging loose.
 It never once got in my way and was easy enough to get hold of and shove in my gob when I needed it, which was often.
 The teat on the end of the tube was ‘switched on’ by rotation.
 I left it on for most of the ride and it didn’t leak.
 Water came out when I wanted it to and stayed in the bag when I wanted it to.
 In order to get water out of my previous hydration backpack required a fair amount of biting on the valve, but the system used on the Source Fuse was much easier to use.

 The removable bladder in the Source Fuse was the best I’ve ever used.
 Even when full it didn’t make the bag uncomfortable and a decent layer of insulation between the bladder and the back of the rucksack meant the water didn’t make me cold.
 Other bladders I have used were filled via a screw cap and a small hole, meaning that drying the bag after use (very important) was near enough impossible.
 The whole of the top of the bladder in the Source Fuse opens for filling and emptying, making emptying and drying really easy.
 Once filled the bag is sealed via a sliding clip that snaps into place and feels reassuringly solid.

 I wanted to draw attention to how easy it is to completely dry out the bladder because it’s really important.
 If you can’t properly dry out the inside of a hydration pack bladder after use it can foul quite badly.
 At the very least everything you drink from the bag in the future will taste grim.
-At the worst if the bladder can’t fully dry it will develop mold, which is potentially hazardous to your health.
+At the worst, if the bladder can’t fully dry it will develop mould, which is potentially hazardous to your health.